steven05sanchez/Enterprise-IAM-Lab/README.md

 BroncoTech Solutions is a fictional technology company with approximately 200 employees.

-For this project, I acted as the company's IAM analyst and was responsible for:
+For this project, I simulated the responsibilities of an IAM Analyst by:

 - Creating employee accounts
 - Managing user identities
 - Creating security groups
-- Assigning users to groups
+- Assigning users to security groups
 - Assigning administrative roles
 - Reviewing authentication methods
 - Creating a Conditional Access policy